Hampshire and Isle of Wight Constabulary: Chief constables

+Governance

+The chief constable is supported by a deputy chief constable and three assistant chief constables.

 The force is overseen by an elected police and crime commissioner (PCC) on non-operational matters (i.e. budget and priorities).
-The current Hampshire and Isle of Wight PCC is Donna Jones, of the Conservative Party, who was elected in May 2021.
+The current Hampshire and Isle of Wight PCC is Donna Jones, of the Conservative Party, who was re-elected in May 2024.

 Operational Commands (strands)

 In 2016, Hampshire Constabulary announced a "new-look policing model" which organised its resources into four functional command sections (known internally as strands), each commanded by a chief superintendent.
 It also merged the six local policing divisions known as Operational Command Units (OCUs) into three Policing divisions known as the Northern, Eastern and Western areas.

 This reorganisation fundamentally changed how the force operated at all levels which lead to it introducing a "borderless" model for response teams, rather than it being operationally confined to smaller districts as it was in the days of Operational Command Units (OCUs).
 The aim is to make sure that the nearest police unit is always sent to an incident.

 The core policing activities are organised into four Operational Command sections: Intelligence, Tasking and Development, Prevention and Neighbourhoods, Response and Patrol and Investigations.
 There is also another section of specialised officers called the Joint Operations Unit, which is a joint unit with Thames Valley Police.